Invoke-Robin/Invoke-Robin.github.io/_posts/2025-09-07-Invoke-RestRequest.md

 - Let the function automatically handle those pesky 429/Too many requests responses

 The functions `Get-AuthToken` and `Invoke-RestRequest` started as simple local functions in a couple of scripts to help me reduce the time needed to make Graph calls, but has since been converted into a fully fledged module and become a core part of all our Graph scripts today.

+## Next up
+In the next post I will try to close this series by giving some tips and tricks, post wrappers or ideas for automation and some potential points of improvement.